 There was never any direct personal contact with my father's parents (they both lived out their lives in the old country), so they don't figure into my development.
 But my father's sister, her husband and daughter, came to America from Scotland when I was about nine, and we were neighbours for almost four years.
 So, from them, I absorbed a lot of feeling for Scottish family life, without even noticing.

 During my adolescence, for some odd reason my English grandmother sent me some Scottish dance music on 45's (yeah, I'm that old!).
-Maybe that was because her second husband was Scottish.
+Maybe that was because her second husband was even more Scottish than the first one.
 I had no context for knowing about "country dance", but I was instantly drawn to the tempos, the melodies, and the instruments themselves, and practically wore those records out.
 A bit later in my teens, I acquired some folk music LPs (all old songs of the British Isles), and pretty much wore those out too, drawn deeply into the stories told by the songs.

 Yes, immersion in the culture was thorough - as thorough as someone could possibly manage, while actually living on a different continent.
 Of course, I was hardly inclined to deny the genetic connexions that my surname hinted (or seemed to).
 It was a short-cut to being more quickly accepted within the Scottish dance subculture.
 But ultimately, thinking I knew where my DNA had actually resided for the last few generations, had almost nothing to do with how I came to self-identify as ethnically and culturally Scottish.
 It really has been all about nurture, rather than nature.